jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Sometimes the interviewer may not reference a specific experience, but they may ask more generally, such as, "Tell me about a conflict you had and how you resolved it."

-An open question like can feel more disorienting than a specific question, but its openness gives you flexibility gives you more options.
+An open question like this can feel more disorienting than a specific question, but its openness gives you flexibility and more options.
 It could be something that happened in your academic career, a previous job, team sport, etc.
 You may also be able to pivot the original request to the story you wish to tell.
 This is your story so make sure you're the main character.

-Interviewers may stump you even if unintentially.
+Interviewers may stump you even if unintentionally.
 You may be asked about something for which you don't have a good story in mind.
 Take note of that deficit and try to come up with a story should you be asked a similar question in a future interview.